The Absurd Worldview of Mr. Peanutbutter: Let’s talk about Toxic Positivity

 But Mr. Peanutbutter never tries to consider her perspective because it doesn’t matter.
 He sees almost all parts of life as things to embrace.
-Unlike BoJack, he is willing to take any role, no matter how silly, cliché, or even downright harmful.
+Unlike BoJack, he is willing to take any role or follow any scheme, no matter how silly, cliché, or even downright harmful it is.
 Birthday Dad, a knockoff of BoJack’s show, and an app that later enables sexual harassment are never a no for Mr. Peanutbutter.
 He goes along with whatever comes his way.
 There is something to be admired in going with the flow and accepting challenges or when life doesn’t look what you expect, but Mr. Peanutbutter takes it to the extreme.
 He is utterly thoughtless, and his moral code is weak.
+Maybe that is why he is so popular while running for office.
 He cares about niceness and friendliness, which BoJack lacks, but he also doesn’t look beyond the surface level.

-He refuses to, and he refuses to see any deeper meaning in life.
+He refuses to listen and look, and see any deeper meaning in life.

 Toxic Positivity in Real Life